Summer Camps for Children with ADHD

-No more teachers, no more books … no more structure?
-If you are seeking to make the most of summer break, consider a camp designed to help a child with ADHD learn social skills and problem-solving, as well as earn better self-esteem.
+No more teachers, no more books… no more structure?
+If you are seeking to make the most of summer break, consider a summer camp designed to help children with ADHD learn social skills and problem-solving, as well as build better self-esteem.

 Social-skills camps are for children who want to be part of a peer group.
 Kids who attend feel marginalized during the school year or have difficulty making friends.
 Counselors are trained to encourage positive relationships among campers and to foster self-esteem.
 Although camps stress that they’re not merely recreational, there are many traditional camping activities, from rope courses to nature hikes, kayaking to rock climbing, all under the watchful eye of counselors.
 One camper wrote home from Summit Camp: “Dear Mom and Dad, You gave me something I never really had (except at home): friends!
 I am very thankful and grateful.
 I love you.
 Bonnie.”